-Workpackage 3 has produced seabed-substrate datasets at the scale of 1:250,000 and 1:1 million from the European Seas including the Baltic Sea, the North Sea, the Celtic Seas, the White Sea, the Barents Sea, the seas around Iceland and the Faroe islands, the Bay of Biscay and the Iberian Coast, the Western Mediterranean Sea (within waters of EU countries), the Adriatic Sea, the Ionian Sea and the Central Mediterranean Sea (within waters of EU countries), the Aegean-Levantine Sea (within waters of EU countries - including the Turkish sector) and the Black Sea (Turkey, Romania, Bulgaria and Ukraine) as defined in the Marine Strategy Framework Directive.
+Workpackage 3 has produced seabed-substrate datasets at the scale of 1:250,000 and 1:1 million from the European Seas including the Baltic Sea, the North Sea, the Celtic Seas, the White Sea, the Barents Sea, the seas around Iceland and the Faroe islands, the Bay of Biscay and the Iberian Coast, the Western Mediterranean Sea (within EU waters), the Adriatic Sea, the Ionian Sea and the Central Mediterranean Sea (within EU waters), the Adegean-Levantine Sea (within EU waters - including the Turkish sector) and the Black Sea (Turkey, Romania, Bulgaria and Ukraine) as defined in the Marine Strategy Framework Directive.
 The seabed-substrate datasets include a confidence analysis, as well as data showing sedimentation rates (cm/year) at the seabed.
 In addition to seabed-substrate data products, the workpackage has compiled a list of geological features that are not included in the current seabed-substrate schema.

-The data products have been delivered to the data portal of the EMODnet Geology portal as well as to GTK's HAKKU service (http://hakku.gtk.fi/en/), where they are available for download.
-The HAKKU service is the central distribution channel for spatial data products or publications, reports, map drawings and photos produced by the Geological Survey of Finland (GTK), who led Workpackage 3.
-The service lets users search for and start using a range of geological information products.
-The HAKKU service includes mainly Finnish geological information, documents and metadata from the 19th century to the present day.
-Most of the products are also available for further use as downloads or through an interface.he principle of making the EMODnet-Geology outputs available to view or download through various outlets is an important aspect of EMODnet-Geology.
+The data products have been delivered to the data portal of the EMODnet Geology portal as well as to GTK's Hakku portal (http://hakku.gtk.fi/en/), where they are available for download.
+The principle of making the EMODnet-Geology outputs available to view or download through various outlets is an important aspect of EMODnet-Geology.

 The main objective of Workpackage 3 was to provide substrate information from the study area at a scale of 1:250,000.
-However, as only about 20% of the European sea areas have been mapped at this scale (or more detailed) (see Figure 3), it was decided to produce a seabed-substrate data layer at the broader scale of 1:1 million to improve the coverage (coverage about 60%) and deliver a harmonised map that avoids showing information gaps.
+However, as only about 20% of the European sea areas have been mapped at this scale (or more detailed) (Figure 3), it was decided to produce a seabed-substrate data layer at the broader scale of 1:1 million to improve the coverage (coverage about 60%) and deliver a harmonised map that avoids showing information gaps.
 The first version of the 1:250,000 datasets was drafted in June 2014 and the 1:1 million map in June 2015.
 Both datasets were updated throughout the project and the final versions were completed in June 2016.
-Both datasets include a confidence assessment that was finalised in the summer of 2016 (see Figure 10).
-Workpackage 3 also compiled as much information as possible on the rate of accumulation and sedimentation (see Figure 11).
+Both datasets include a confidence assessment that was finalised in the summer of 2016 (see Figure 8).
+Workpackage 3 also compiled as much information as possible on the rate of accumulation and sedimentation (see Figure 9).